-Participating in CentreTerm abroad trips involves two steps:
+Participating in a 2017 CentreTerm abroad trips involves two steps:

-1) Apply directly to the faculty director of the course by February 25.
-Although professors establish their own criteria for selection and are the final arbiters of how many and which students may participate, most will consider the relevance of the trip to students’ academic interests; some may ask students to fill out a form or write a short essay.
-Soon afterwards, the faculty director will notify you by email if you are approved or are waitlisted for the course.
+1) You must first apply directly to the faculty director of the course and get permission to join the course.
+Do this as soon as possible.
+Although professors establish their own criteria for selection and are the final arbiters of how many and which students may participate, most will give preference to seniors who have not studied abroad and consider the relevance of the course to the student’s academic and professional interests; some may ask students to fill out a form or write a short essay.

 NOTE: You may need to store your belongings at Centre while you are away and move into a different residence hall when you return for spring term.

 Amsterdam, Ghent, & Vienna: Cabinets of Wonder: A History of Museums